projectweekend/Pi-Holly/README.md

 * One to check system configuration
 * One to collect news from specified sources

 Each of these workers is scheduled using `crontab`.
-Some report data back to Mongo through a JSON API, while others may interact with the database directly directly.
 Holly also receives external room temperature/humidity data from another Raspberry Pi project I built called [Starbug](https://github.com/projectweekend/Pi-Starbug).
 This data is logged in the MongoDB and displayed in a couple charts also.

 I have also integrated Holly with the [Philips HUE Wireless Lighting](http://www.meethue.com) system.
 This component is fairly basic at the moment.
 Right now it will:
 * Find an existing bridge on the local network